Christian mysticism: Scientific research

 Fifteen Carmelite nuns allowed scientists to scan their brains with fMRI while they were meditating, in a state known as Unio Mystica or Theoria.
-The results showed that multiple regions of the brain that were activated when they considered themselves to be in mystical union with God.
+The results showed that multiple regions of the brain were activated when they considered themselves to be in mystical union with God.
 These regions included the right medial orbitofrontal cortex, right middle temporal cortex, right inferior and superior parietal lobules, caudate, left medial prefrontal cortex, left anterior cingulate cortex, left inferior parietal lobule, left insula, left caudate, left brainstem, and extra-striate visual cortex.

+Further research in 2008 utilized electroencephalography (EEG) to examine the electrical activity of the brain during mystical experiences.
+This study found increased theta and gamma band power, as well as enhanced coherence between various brain regions, indicating a state of heightened neural integration during mystical experiences.